Ongoing

 By Contested Histories Initiative

 The Peace Memorial Complex in Hiroshima memorialises the lives lost in the city’s 1945 atomic bombing and is a location to promote world peace.
 The site’s museum was established in 1955 and has undergone two major renovations.
-Yet, it continues to face criticism that it minimises Japan’s imperial past and… Read More
+Yet, it continues to face criticism that it minimises Japan’s imperial past… Read More

 #252